Teaching With Documents Lesson Plan:

 - Lead a class discussion about other groups in U.S. history that have been

 excluded from or discriminated against in the armed services (Consider women,

 naturalized citizens from "enemy" countries, gays, the disabled).
 What

 do students believe should be the basis for inclusion and equal treatment in

 the armed services?
 Why?

 Assign students to research how, when, and why the U.S. armed forces finally integrated.
 Ask: Who were the leaders and organizations growing out of the World War I-era who carried on the crusade for equal opportunity?
 What legislation, executive orders, constitutional amendments, and Supreme Court decisions played a role?
 What documents in the online catalog can students find to help answer this question?
 Direct students to the Truman Presidential Library's Project Whistlestop.

 - Ask students to hypothesize how life on the home front might have differed for African Americans before and after World War I. Areas for consideration include employment, leadership, integration, and others.
 Direct students to library and Internet resources to research into this topic.
 Searching the ARC database will reveal paintings by Jacob Lawrence or photographs of the urban North, other sources will present poems and stories by writers of the Harlem Renaissance.
 Instruct students to write a paragraph explaining how their research supported or refuted their hypotheses.

 The photographs included in this project are from Record Group 165, Records of the War Department.
-They are available online through the Online Catalog (OPA) National Archives Identifiers:
+They are available online through the National Archives Catalog National Archives Identifiers: